regularcoder/regularcoder/_posts/error-solutions/2015-09-25-error-4064-cannot-open-user-default-database.md

 {% endhighlight %}

 ## Miscellaneous notes
-*	Default database can be determined by looking at the output of this query (default_database_name column):
+*	Default database can be determined by looking at the output of this query (default\_database\_name column):

+	Depending on your permissions you might be able to only see information for the groups or roles you belong to.

 	{% highlight sql %}
 	select * from sys.server_principals
 	{% endhighlight %}

-	Depending on your permissions you might be able to only see information for the groups or roles you belong to.

 * 	SQL Server won’t let you use sp_defaultdb to set a default database which doesn’t exist.
 It will throw an error:

-	Msg 15010, Level 16, State 1, Line 1
+> Msg 15010, Level 16, State 1, Line 1
-	The database '<nonexistent db name>' does not exist.
+> The database 'nonexistent\_db\_name' does not exist.
 Supply a valid database name.
 To see available databases, use sys.databases.